The Ultimate Multnomah Falls Guide

 Tide pools at Haystack Rock in Cannon Beach, Oregon.

-Be sure to time your visit by checking tide times here.
+Be sure to time your visit by visiting during low tide.
+You can check tide times here.

 Haystack Rock with Seagulls on it.